Hillsborough Area Regional Transit: Facilities

-The Marion Street Transitway

-Constructed in the 1980s, the Marion Street Transitway provides a line of bus shelters along the street to allow patrons to easily board and deboard buses within Downtown Tampa.
-The transitway runs from the Marion Transit Center to Whiting Street and was originally a "fare-free" zone until 2008.
-All of the shelters along the transitway were equipped with departure time signage but have been removed.

 Plans

 HART has the following projects planned to begin service within the next five years.

 West Shore Multi-Modal Center

 HART and the Hillsborough County Aviation Authority have been discussing plans to build a transfer center at Tampa International Airport since 2008.
-Originally, the facility was to be located at the corner of O'Brien and Spruce streets but was dropped in 2011 in favor of a site closer to the TIA terminal.
-Plans for any type of transfer center on TIA property collapsed in 2012 following the impact of global economic downturn and the consolidation of the airline industry on TIA's broad terminal expansion plans.
+Originally, the facility was to be located at the corner of O'Brien and Spruce streets but was dropped in 2011 in favor of a site closer to the TPA terminal.
+Plans for any transfer center on TPA property were deemed unviable in 2012 following global economic downturn and the consolidation of the airline industry on TPA's broad terminal expansion plans.
 In March, 2013, plans were unveiled for a possible Multi-Modal center along Interstate 275 in the WestShore Business District that could cater to multiple bus connections, light rail or commuter rail lines, and a People Mover system connecting the airport.
 This plan is heavily dependent on whether public transit in both Hillsborough and Pinellas counties are able to further expand.
 This in-turn, would be dependent on future funding situations.
 As of 2020, the multi-modal center remains a part of the Florida Department of Transportation's Tampa Bay NEXT interstate-based transportation plan.